benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

     	cmpq	%rdx, %rax
     	jne	.L4

 Why is this slower?
-Well, because it is looping with the size of the vector.
+Well, because it is run on each element of the the vector.
 So this runs in O(*n*) time, while the rest of the function runs in O(1) time.
 Also, floating point multiplication operation `mulsd` has a higher latency than other instructions, i.e., it take several cycles to complete, where `addq`, `cmpq` only take a single cycle.
 This turns out to not be very important here, but in other cases, it can be critical.

 But remember that the point of this paper is about dependency graphs and parallelism.
 So what is the dependency graph of this loop?

 Well, exploring this requires us to go back to the hardware again.